Daniel Loxton: Career

 Loxton has published articles on skeptical activism.
 In 2007, he wrote "Where Do We Go From Here?" about the direction of the new generation of skepticism, and which helped to inspire the SkeptiCamp community organized conferences on scientific skepticism.
 Then in 2009, he wrote "What Do I Do Next?" providing ideas for individual involvement in the skepticism movement, which was featured on an episode of the Skepticality podcast.
 In 2014, he wrote "Why Is There a Skeptical Movement?" which explores "the roots, founding principles, and purpose of scientific skepticism.
 Arguing that it is essential for skeptics to "appreciate that we’re caretakers for the work of those who have come before," Loxton carries forward the discussion about the scope and limits of scientific skepticism that has been raised again in recent days".

 Loxton is the author of Evolution: How We and All Living Things Came To Be, which was nominated for the Canadian Children's Book Centre's Norma Fleck Award for Children's Non-Fiction and won the Lane Anderson Award (a $10,000 prize).
-When pitching Evolution to U.S. publishers, Loxton was told "‘Well of course I love it, but we just think it’s a little too hot,’...
+When pitching Evolution to U.S. publishers, Loxton was told, "‘Well of course I love it, but we just think it’s a little too hot,’...
 Which is a strange thing to say about fundamental biology."
 Not so in Canada.
-About writing a children's book on the topic of evolution Loxton states "People forget to see kids as thinking beings, as people who have existential questions that they want answered.
+About writing a children's book on the topic of evolution Loxton states, "People forget to see kids as thinking beings, as people who have existential questions that they want answered.
 They just need the best information available," he said.
 "Keep it simple, but make it true."

 In 2011, he wrote Ankylosaur Attack (Tales of Prehistoric Life), which was nominated for a Forest of Reading Silver Birch Express award from the Ontario Library Association.
 He also appeared in an interview on the JREF podcast, For Good Reason in the episode dated February 6, 2010 and on Christopher Brown's Meet the Skeptics! podcast.

 In 2013, he co-authored Abominable Science!.

-In 2015, Loxton was elected a fellow of the Committee of Skeptical Inquiry.
+In 2015, Loxton was elected a fellow of the Committee for Skeptical Inquiry.